mrohrba4/tic-tac-toe-go-client/README.md

 # TIC TAC TOE GO

-A client-side multiplayer tic-tac-toe game wbe app.
+A client-side multiplayer tic-tac-toe game web app.
 This is a project where I <br>
 test my skills.

 ### Important Links